-Our Holocaust Survivors include:

-Hidden Children Refugees Camp internees

-Partisans Ghetto inhabitants

-...often they experienced more than one of the above!
+Our Holocaust Survivors include: Hidden Children, Refugees, Camp internees, Partisans, and Ghetto inhabitants.
+Often they experienced more than one of those situations!

+The play, In Flight: The Story of Sabine van Dam may be used in place of the Survivor talk.
+See below.

-Please contact Sam Parish, sam@holocaustmuseumswfl.org, 239-263-9200 ext.
+Please contact Sam Parish, sam@hmcec.org, 239-263-9200 ext.
 206 to schedule a Survivor or Liberator talk at your school, library, museum, or other site.